Damp, mould and condensation

 Damp

-Rising damp is caused by a failed or ‘bridged’ damp-proof course that allows moisture in the ground to rise up through the ground floor walls.
+Rising damp is caused by moisture in the ground rising up through the ground floor walls.

 - overflowing pipes or gutters